fishinfo/FiShinfo.github.io/README.md

 ## Description

 Proposes non-parametric estimates of the Fisher Information Measure and the Shannon Entropy Power.
+More info soon.